Jonathan O’Reilly and the Spiciest Spot in Berlin

 The Irish love their stew, bacon and cabbage.
 They can’t get enough of boxty, coddle, and colcannon either.
 None of those dishes is spicy.
 Not even a bit.
 It is good, mild food.

 O’Reilly, the Irish semi-Berliner, and his team are very active.
 He populated his stand at Berlin’s Green Week food trade fair for 10 days, just before Corona hit.
-When that event ended, he had important contacts and lots of new orders for his Crazy Bastard Sauce.
+When the event ended, he had important contacts and lots of new orders for his Crazy Bastard Sauce.

 His products come in different spiciness levels.
 “Jalapeño & Date” is the level 1 sauce he is offering.
 “It’s the mildest one”, Jonathan O’Reilly says.
 “This one is for everybody.
 For some people it is already kind of hard enough.”